mohit-7561/Health-care-service-app/README.md

 `npm run dev`

-`This will run the app in development mode.
-Open http://localhost:3000 to view it in your browser.`
+This will run the app in development mode.
+Open http://localhost:3000 to view it in your browser